zaphodef/heyehack/frontend-test/README.md

 &copy; 2014-2017 Jason Fesler, Pierre-Jean Grenier <br />
 Licensed under the MIT license.

+This website is based on another website by Jason Fesler, see the [appropriate repo](https://github.com/falling-sky/happy-eye-test).

 Includes
 =======
 (all inclusions are licensed in MIT license)